Kees1958/uBol-stripped/README.md

-FOR USERS WHO WANT MORE CONTROL (OR TO COMBINE THE HIGH-TECH OF UBO-LITE WITH THE HIGH TOUCH OF ADGUARD-MV3)
+FOR USERS WHO WANT MORE CONTROL (OR LIKE THE HIGH-TECH OF UBO-LITE & THE HIGH TOUCH OF ADGUARD-MV3)

 1. Create custom cosmetic rules (uBO-lite element picker)